syncfusion/asp.net-core-docs/aspnet-core/installation-and-upgrade/System-Requirements.md

 ---

-# System Requirements
+# System Requirements for ASP.NET Core

-The following topic describes the system requirements for Syncfusion ASP.NET Core platform.
+The system requirements for using our Syncfusion ASP.NET Core platform are as follows

 ### Operating Systems